 Requests for cellphone records are becoming more commonplace, especially when it comes to determining fault for a car accident.
 Because the use of electronic devices is one of the major causes of car accidents, your insurance company may look into the possibility that your phone use caused or contributed to the accident.
 Cellphone records can confirm (or disprove) that you were using a device around the time of the accident.

 One thing to keep in mind during this investigation process is that you are under no legal obligation to provide the information requested by the insurance company.
 Unless your claim has moved into the lawsuit stage and there is a court order saying so, an insurance company has no legal way to force you to provide the information they're asking for.

-A car insurance company isn't typically out to get you, but if they can find a plausible reason to pay you less than what you're asking for, they usually will.
-That's one reason why it's a good idea to consult an attorney after a car accident.
+Bottom line: A car insurance company isn't typically "out to get you," but if they can find a plausible reason to pay you less than what you're asking for, they usually will.
+That's their business model, after all.

 It might be fine to try to handle your car accident claim on your own, if you're comfortable hanging in there with the car accident settlement process until you get the right result, It's also fine to take a wait-and-see approach while the insurance company investigates your claim, as long as you don't do anything to jeopardize your insurance claim or weaken your position in the meantime.

 But things can turn pretty quickly when the other driver's insurance company doesn't seem to be willing to negotiate fairly, and at a certain point there's simply no substitute for expertise.
 Discussing your situation (and your options) with an experienced legal professional is often a great first step.